Are your bamboo plants turning yellow? Do you want to know how to treat and prevent this issue? Read our ultimate guide to find out how.

 The problem with bamboos occurs when the stems start to turn yellow.
 If the discoloring is severe, this means that your plant is experiencing a serious problem.

-Typically, the damage is because a from tying the ribbon too tight, from falling over, damages from the pets, plucked leaves, broken stems, and pruning that is vigorous.
+Typically, the damage is from tying the ribbon too tight, falling over, damages from pets, plucked leaves, broken stems, and too much pruning.

 If you notice extreme yellowing or a yellowing that is combined with a withered or mushy texture, then your plant is close to dying and should no longer be saved.